intuition-dev/INTUITION2/pug/readme.md

 Above helps you learn markdown, before we get into markup and static generation.

-Aside: You can even do charts and slides in markdown.
+Aside: You can do charts and slides in markdown.

 ### SASS to CSS